 I have many favourites in Tasmania but a road trip on Bruny Island is now at the top.
-Why?
-Bruny Island is wild, beautiful, diverse and exciting.
+In this Bruny Island itinerary, you will see that the place is wild, beautiful, diverse and exciting.

 Bruny Island is one of Tasmania’s southernmost islands.
-Only 45 minutes from Hobart, it’s a popular destination for day trips, but there is so many things to do on Bruny Island, we dedicated 4 days to it and you could easily spend up to a week.
+It’s only 45 minutes from Hobart to Bruny Island, it’s a popular destination for day trips, but there are so many things to do on Bruny Island, we dedicated 4 days to it and you could easily spend up to a week.

-Bruny Island is really made of two land masses, connected by an isthmus called the Neck.
-The island is connected to the mainland of Tasmania by a ferry.
+Bruny Island is really made of two landmasses, connected by an isthmus called the Neck.
+How to get to Bruny Island is easily done on the ferry.